-- Figures from 2014 2019 reflect a range of 20 to a maximum of 41 MRCs implemented each year. - From April 2021 to March 2022 there were 17 MRCs implemented (G4S, 2022, p.
+- Figures from 2014 2019 reflect a range from 20 to a maximum of 41 MRCs implemented each year. - From April 2021 to March 2022 there were 17 MRCs implemented (G4S, 2022, p.
 7) - From April 2022 to March 2023 30 MRCs were implemented (G4S, 2023, p.
-9). - The gender split indicates, in the main, a higher proportion of MRCs are made for males than with females.
+9). - The gender split indicates that a higher proportion of MRCs are made for males than with females.

-Though an MRC is currently a direct alternative to depriving a child of their liberty (Children's Hearings Scotland, 2022, p.
-35), it is always important to ensure risk practice is proportionate, and in line with the minimum intervention principle to keep the child and others safe.
-MRCs must be used as part of a Child's Plan, with appropriate wraparound supports to support the risk management plan.
+Although an MRC is currently a direct alternative to depriving a child of their liberty (Children's Hearings Scotland, 2022, p.
+35), it is always important to ensure risk practice is proportionate, and in line with the minimum intervention principle, to keep the child and others safe.
+MRCs must be accompanied by a comprehensive Child's Plan, with appropriate wraparound supports to support the risk management plan.
 When considering depriving a child of their liberty it is important to explore all potential measures, evidencing what has been included or excluded and why.
-This must be informed by appropriate assessments (using the relevant risk assessment tool (Scottish Government, 2021a)); the needs of the child and their support systems; and their ability to manage potential risk of harm.
+This must be informed by appropriate assessments using a relevant risk assessment tool (Scottish Government, 2021a), the needs of the child and their support systems, and their ability to manage potential risk of harm.
 The following may be helpful to consider, though this list is not exhaustive:

 - As a minimum, CARM, or local formal risk management process should be explored, and a decision taken as to whether formal risk management is required or not.
 Decision making should be clear and well-evidenced. - Whatever process is deemed appropriate, there should be clear evidence of review and oversight of any risk management plan, to ensure restrictions on freedoms and interventions are proportionate and necessary.
-Plans should look to reduce the risk of harm occurring and impact should it occur whilst building the capacity of the child and their support system ensuring developmentally appropriate opportunities. - The Child's Plan should be informed by a full risk assessment using appropriate risk assessment tool, with analysis of the potential risk of harm from aspects of the child's behaviour to others, (and to the child from others).
-This should include potential indicators of an increase/ decrease in the likelihood of harm occurring, clear intervention and harm reduction strategies that addresses identified needs, build strengths, and reduces the likelihood and impact of potential harm occurring with contingency plans in place that can be triggered if required (Scottish Government, 2021a).
+Plans should look to reduce the risk of harm occurring and impact should it occur whilst building the capacity of the child and their support system ensuring developmentally appropriate opportunities. - The Child's Plan should be informed by a full risk assessment using appropriate risk assessment tool, with analysis of the potential risk of harm from aspects of the child's behaviour to others.
+It should also consider the risk of harm posed to the child by others.
+This should include potential indicators of an increase / decrease in the likelihood of harm occurring, clear intervention and harm reduction strategies that addresses identified needs, build strengths, and reduces the likelihood and impact of potential harm occurring with contingency plans in place that can be triggered if required (Scottish Government, 2021a).